CumulusNetworks/docs/content/cumulus-netq-52/Installation-Management/Upgrade-NetQ/Upgrade-System.md

 {{</tab>}}

 {{<tab "High-availability Cluster">}}
-Run the upgrade command on your master node, specifying the current version's tarball and your cluster's virtual IP address.
+Run the upgrade command on your master node, specifying the tarball path and your cluster's virtual IP address in the command:

 ```
 nvidia@<hostname>:~$ netq upgrade bundle /mnt/installables/NetQ-5.2.0.tgz <cluster-vip>